Maintaining Profitability in a Price-Sensitive Market

 Here are a few ways Decile clients are using AI to maximize profitability:

-- Generating personas that are custom-made for each brand using existing customer purchase data and additional softer metrics like demographics and interests.
+• Creating tailored personas for each brand involves using customer purchase data along with softer metrics like demographics and interests.
 No two brands have the same makeup, just as no two brands have the same set of customers.
 By being able to access these in just minutes and follow how they change over time, marketers can tailor campaigns to speak to these groups, including their behaviors and interests.

 While there are certainly some challenges ahead, it isn’t all doom and gloom.
 Consumer spending is expected to see a moderate increase in 2025, according to Forbes.
 Additionally 85% of global consumers are now shopping online, and social commerce is on the rise, making it a must for brands of all sizes.